yffenim/fire_native/README.md

-# ReactNative client for FireAPI
+# ReactNative client for FireAPI, Version 1

 ### To run locally: